 - 2 whole walnuts (in shells)

-Mix the yeast with 1/2 cup of warm water and 2 tablespoons of flour, stir until dissolved and set aside for 10 minutes, until it bubbles.
+Mix the yeast with 1/2 cup of the warm water and 2 tablespoons of the flour.
+Stir until dissolved and set aside for 10 minutes, until it bubbles.

 In a small bowl, mix the sugar, raisins, walnuts, pine nuts, gum mastic or anise, cinnamon, cloves, and nutmeg until blended, and add to the dough.